 Print whenever, wherever, seamlessly.

-Summary: A great mid-range printer which has a nice level of features including print, scan and copy and inkjet cartridges.
+Best Printer Summary:: A great mid-range printer that has a nice level of features including print, scan and copy and inkjet cartridges.
 Make sure you consider this easy to use printer.
 Available from Ryman where there is a 10% student discount.VIEW AT RYMAN >

 EPSON EcoTank Mono Printer – £129.99, Ryman